Ground truth: Errors of commission

-An example of an error of commission is when a pixel reports the presence of a feature (such as trees) that, in reality, is absent (no trees are actually present).
+An example of an error of commission is when a pixel reports the presence of a feature (such a tree) that, in reality, is absent (no tree is actually present).
 Ground truthing ensures that the error matrices have a higher accuracy percentage than would be the case if no pixels were ground-truthed.
 This value is the inverse of the user's accuracy, i.e. Commission Error = 1 - user's accuracy.